bgbak/PSBullet/README.md

 # PSBullet
 Powershell module for interacting with the Pushbullet API

+#Installation instructions:
+	Download the whole PSBullet folder.
-To set up, put your apikey in a file named apikey.txt together with the files.
+	Insert your apikey in a textfile named apikey.txt
-Use Import-Module PSBbullet.psd1 to import the module.
+	Use Import-Module .\PSBullet.psd1 to import the module.